This document is licensed under a Creative Commons Attribution 3.0 License.

 specific XProc script.

-Assertions or scenarios with the focus
+Assertions or scenarios with the focus attribute will be the

 only ones tested and reported.
 When present, only that assertion or scenario